 The interactive book sculpture consists of twelve glass jars lined on the outer wall with copper foil that in turn has been covered with gold leaf.
 [Gold unlike copper is not susceptible to oxidation.]
 To read a poem, touch a jar with your bare finger. when you remove your finger, a poem will play.

 How does it work?
 In the bottom of the sculpture, behind the panel, are a set of Arduino circuit boards.
 The Arduino Uno is a microprocessor that can be programmed to sense various changes in the environment and respond to these changes.
 In the case of the Leyden Jar Project, the Arduino is connected to a capacitance touch circuit board that measures changes in capacitance levels.
 Your smart phone also uses capacitance touch sense [see capacitors today page.]
-The MPR121 capacitance touch integrated circuit chip (which are connected by conductive wires to the twelve jars) senses when you've touched a jar and sends that information to the Arduino.
+The MPR121 capacitance touch integrated circuit chip (which is connected by conductive wires to the twelve jars) senses when you've touched a jar and sends that information to the Arduino.
 I programmed the Arduino to interpret this information, gauge not only which jar you have touched, but also how long you were touching the jar before you released it.
-The Arduino uses these variables, time-held and the particular jar touched, to choose which of thirty-six wav files to play.
+The Arduino uses these variables (time-held and which particular jar was touched) to choose which of thirty-six wav files to play.

 The wav file recordings of Cole’s voice are stored on a tiny SD card no bigger than your thumb nail.
 This 4 GB digital storage chip is inserted into a circuit board that uses a VS1053B integrated circuit chip to play sound files.